stackbit/stackbit-theme-planty/content/faq.md

 title: FAQ
 layout: faq
 headline: Behold our FAQ
-introduction: All right, friends.
+subtitle: All right, friends.
 Let’s do this.
 This section will cover basic, frequently asked questions for e-commerce merchants.
 questions:
   - question: How long does shipping take?
     answer: >-